Jetroid/jetroid.github.io/_posts/2018-11-19-from-croatia-to-asia.md

 date: 2018-11-19 17:09:06 +0700
 background: "thaitravel-beauty.jpg"
 background-color: "#7A7A7B"
-summary: "The Long-Haul flight from Croatia to Asia."
+summary: "Because a long-haul flight doesn't have to be boring."
 categories:
  - "Travel"
  - "Experiences"